-where $\{T_s^{\texttt{fuse}}\}$ represents the fused sequence of tokens generated by combining the outputs of multiple models, $\lambda_m$ is a weighting factor for the $m$-th model, $p_{m}$ denotes the probability distribution of the $m$-th model and $\mathcal{Z}^{(m)}$ represents the context or conditioning information specific to the $m$-th model.
+where $\{T_s^{\texttt{fuse}}\}$ represents the fused sequence of tokens generated by combining the outputs of multiple models, $\lambda_m$ is a weighting factor for the $m$-th model, $\mathbb{P}_{m}$ denotes the probability distribution of the $m$-th model and $\mathcal{Z}^{(m)}$ represents the context or conditioning information specific to the $m$-th model.

-When the sample spaces of models are the same, Equations \eqref{eq-fuse-prob} and \eqref{eq-autoregr} can be combined to realize incremental fusion.
+When the sample spaces of models are the same, Equations \eqref{eq-fuse-prob} and \eqref{eq-autoregr} can be combined to realize incremental fusion \cite{chen_its_2024}.
 If the models have different sample spaces due to a mismatch in token spaces, there is no simple way to achieve incremental fusion.
 One alternative method to approximate Equation \eqref{eq-fuse-prob} is to fuse at the level of the fully generated results from each model.
 Nevertheless, in practice, fusion at the level of fully generated results poses the problem of an enormous search space because different conditioning variables \( \mathcal{Z}^{(m)} \) may produce vastly different results.

 To address these challenges, we have introduced a probability transformation, denoted as $\mathcal{M}^{(m)}$, that converts token-level representations into byte-level representations: